-30. The Task Force encourages bodies under the UNFCCC to facilitate the efforts of countries to, inter alia, develop risk assessments and improved standards for data collection and analyses on internal and cross border human mobility, in a manner that includes the participation of communities affected and at-risk of displacement related to the adverse impacts of climate change.
+30. The Task Force recommends that bodies under the UNFCCC and the Paris Agreement, as appropriate and to the extent consistent with their mandates and work plans, to facilitate the efforts of countries to, inter alia, develop climate change related risk assessments and improved standards for data collection and analyses on internal and cross border human mobility, in a manner that includes the participation of communities affected and at-risk of displacement related to the adverse impacts of climate change.

-31. The Task Force requests the Executive Committee, in collaboration with the Standing Committee of Finance and relevant organizations, to facilitate mobilization of financial resources for developing country Parties to avert, minimize and address displacement related to the adverse effects of climate change.
+31. The Task Force recommends the Executive Committee, in collaboration with the Standing Committee on Finance and relevant organizations, to the extent consistent with their mandates and work plans, to facilitate mobilization of financial resources for developing country Parties to avert, minimize and address displacement related to the adverse effects of climate change.